James Ewart was born 7 April 1888 in Leeds

-Parents John Ewes of 6 Romilly Road, Cardiff, a Jeweller’s Manager and Charlotte (née Ireland).
+His parents were John Ewes of 6 Romilly Road, Cardiff, a jeweller’s manager and Charlotte (née Ireland).

-One of four children, James was educated in Manchester and Wakefield.
+James was one of four children.
+He was educated in Manchester and Wakefield.

 In 1901 the family lived at 92 Llanfair Road, Cardiff.

 In 1911, the family lived at 102 Llanfair Road and all three grown up children were working as clerks for various enterprises: a laundry, a builder and a firm of accountants.